A Note from Jamie

 “THANK YOU!!!
 That was an absolutely beautiful, inspiring, instructive, fun show in which to participate.
 So much great music, readings, poems, Chicago local history and family experiences.
 It was a wonderful experience – that we will recall and discuss for the rest of our lives, and will be passed on to our families.
 We hope you will do it again locally, so our family members and friends will be blest with this experience.”

-Vocalist Jamie O’Reilly newest program debuted in October, 2019 at Chief O’Neill’s glorious pub in Chicago, to a full house and standing ovation.
-This long-awaited concert celebrates Chicago’s vibrant history and her connection to it.
+Vocalist Jamie O’Reilly debuted this program in October, 2019 at Chief O’Neill’s glorious pub in Chicago, to a full house and standing ovation.
+The long-awaited concert celebrates Chicago’s vibrant history and her connection to it.
 Jamie reflects on forty years in her beloved city, with tales of its neighborhoods, and stories of her Irish and German ancestors and others: artists, writers, and feisty activists around the turn-of-the last century, into and following the first world war.
 Integral to the piece is the role of radio, and a bit of lore from and about Studs Terkel (a friend of Jamie’s), the truest voice for a by-gone era of the City of Big Shoulders.
 Songs showcase Jamie’s signature soprano in songbird-style ballads, romantic standards, sultry gypsy ballads, parlor songs, Americana ballads, and Irish songs.
 There are also songs written by and for her.
 She is accompanied by John Erickson on piano.
 Judi Cogan Heikes joins them, narrating and reading her own selections.
-Want to book this show?
-More to follow on our blog.
+Want to book this show, post-pandemic?

 About Michael and Jamie Collaborations and Commissions

 With their shared love of language, and expansive musical palette, Jamie and Michael developed new work on a regular basis.
 In their over twenty five years as collaborators, they created a niche for themselves as cultural artists who incorporate theater, chamber music and folk-cabaret forms in smart and stirring pieces.
 Their work, together and apart, was sought out by the finest cultural venues and institutions.
 Some of these collaborators became CD recordings.